Severe Economic Hardship

 - Copy of your passport page showing your biographical information and the expiration date

-- Check or money order for $410 payable to USCIS
+- Check or money order for $410 payable to U.S. Department of Homeland Security

 - Two full-face passport style photos: